dudasaus/ember-login-system-reference/README.md

   - Use `{{#link-to "routeName"}}Link Text{{/link-to}}` helper to make links
 1. Add HTML to `index.hbs` and `accounts.hbs` templates that will appear in the `{{outlet}}` section of `application.hbs`.

+## Make a session service to remember logged in user

+1. `ember g service session` to make `app/services/session.js`
+1. In the above file, use `this.get()` and `this.set` to access member variables in member functions

+## Create a component to display whether a user is logged in or not